 More of Knez Mihajlova on TripAdvisor

 When you reach the end of Knez Mihajlova, you will find Kalemegdan Fortress, the main defense in the city to protect it from attacks and one of the main things to do in Belgrade that you can’t miss.
-In the fortress you can find the Military Museum, Bunkers, among others.
+You can find the Military Museum and bunkers in the fortress, among others.

 More of Kalemegdan on Trip Advisor

-The biggest Christian Orthodox chapel in the world, and it’s still under construction.
+It is the world’s biggest Christian Orthodox chapel, and it’s still under construction.
 This is one of the main things to do in Belgrade.
 Its cupules and wings covered in gold are a dream.
 You can get in for free and buy a candle for only 150 dinars.

 More about St. Sava on TripAdvisor

-In this museum, you will find more of the inventions by Nikola Tesla.
-You will get to know many things about his life and you can even be part of some of his experiments that they test during the tour.
+In this museum, you will find more of Tesla’s inventions.
+You will get to know many things about his life, and you can even be part of some of the experiments they test during the tour.
 It cost 800 dinars. ($8.00USD).
-Definitely, this is one of the things to do in Belgrade.
+This is one of the things to do in Belgrade.

 More of the Nikola Tesla Museum on TripAdvisor

-As we mention since the first moment, what makes Belgrade special is the confluence of the Danube and Sava rivers.
-A river cruise is one of the things to do in Belgrade and a great way to explore the city.
-From here you will have the best views of the city and know better how the rivers have been crucial in the development of the city.
-The cost of this tour is 1800 dinars ($18.00 USD).
+As we mentioned since the first moment, what makes Belgrade special is the confluence of the Danube and Sava rivers.
+A river cruise is one of the things to do and a great way to explore the city.
+From here you will have the city’s best views and know better how the rivers have been crucial in the city’s development.
+The cost of this tour is 1800 dinars (USD 18.00).

 More of Cruise Belgrade on TripAdvisor

-In 1999, NATO bombed Belgrade dues to the conflict in Kosovo.
+In 1999, NATO bombed Belgrade due to the conflict in Kosovo.
 Some of the bombs reached the Yugoslav Ministry of Defense, and today, this building remains as it is after so many years.
-This is one of the things to do in Belgrade on Nemanjina and Knez Milosa streets.
+This is one of the things to do on Nemanjina and Knez Milosa streets.

-On the other side of the city, you find Zemun, one of those things to do in Belgrade that you can’t miss.
-This place was important for the Austro-Hungary empire and the place where Belgrade was first attacked during World War I. Its streets still preserve the Austrian influence and Gardos Tower is one the things to do in Belgrade.
+On the other side of the city, you find Zemun, one of those things to do that you can’t miss.
+This place was important for the Austro-Hungary empire and where Belgrade was first attacked during World War I. Its streets still preserve the Austrian influence, and Gardos Tower is one thing to do in Belgrade.

 More of Zemun on TripAdvisor

-I must admit that this was my favorite thing to do in Belgrade and something that everyone should see when visiting the city.
-Here you can understand better the history of the Former Yugoslavia and you can visit the mausoleum of Josip Broz Tito.
+I must admit that the Museum of Yugoslavia was my favorite thing to do in Belgrade and something everyone should see when visiting the city.
+Here, you can better understand the history of the Former Yugoslavia and visit the mausoleum of Josip Broz Tito.
 With your Air Serbia Boarding Pass, you can get a discount on the entrance fee.
-The entrance price is 400 dinars ($4.00 USD) and with a discount, is 200 ($2.00).
+The entrance price is 400 dinars (USD 4.00) and, with a discount, is 200 ($2.00).

 More of the Museum of Yugoslavia on TripAdvisor

 Skadarlija is what is known as the bohemian side of the city.
-For some time it was the spot for many artists to live and actually.
-It is filled with bars, local restaurants, and many things to do in Belgrade if you visit someday.
+For some time, it was the spot where many artists lived.
+It is filled with bars, local restaurants, and many things to do if you visit someday.

 More of Skadarlija on TripAdvisor

 Beton Hala used to be a warehouse area on the riverside.
 Nowadays is a place filled with restaurants and bars with vibrant energy.
-It is recommended as one of the things to do in Belgrade.
+It is recommended as one of the things to do in the city.